Adisoemarmo International Airport: Independent era

-The Japanese vacated the airbase following their surrender at the end of World War II.
-During the Indonesian National Revolution, several revolutionary militias in Surakarta destroyed key infrastructure, including bridges and the airbase, to prevent them from being recaptured by Dutch forces.
-As a result, the airfield remained abandoned until the late 1950s.
 It was not until 1959 that Panasan Air Base was reactivated by the Indonesian Air Force and officially designated as the Air Force Military Education Center (Pusat Pendidikan Kemiliteran Angkatan Udara, PPKAU).

 On 24 March 1974, the Indonesian government, through the Directorate General of Civil Aviation and the Ministry of Defense and Security, officially opened Panasan Airport for civilian use.
 Commercial operations began on 23 April 1974, with Garuda Indonesia launching scheduled flights on the Jakarta–Solo and Solo–Jakarta routes, operating three times a week.
-Subsequently, on 25 July 1974, the airport was renamed to its current name, Adisumarmo Airport, in honor of Adi Soemarmo Wirjokusumo, an Indonesian Air Force officer and national hero of Indonesia.
+Subsequently, on 25 July 1974, the airport was renamed to its current name, Adisoemarmo Airport, in honor of Adi Soemarmo Wirjokusumo, an Indonesian Air Force officer and national hero of Indonesia.
 He was the younger brother of Agustinus Adisucipto, another pioneer of the Indonesian Air Force, whose name was later used for the airport in Yogyakarta.
 Both brothers were killed on 29 July 1947 when their Douglas C-47 Skytrain was shot down by Dutch forces over Yogyakarta while delivering medical supplies to Republican-controlled area.

 On 31 March 1989, the airport was designated as an international airport with the launch of international flight routes connecting Solo to Kuala Lumpur and Singapore.
 On 1 January 1992, management of the airport was officially transferred from the Directorate General of Civil Aviation to Angkasa Pura I, which is now known as InJourney Airports.

-On 28 January 2008, the airport was temporarily closed to all commercial traffic to facilitate the arrival of the body of former Indonesian President Suharto, which was flown from Jakarta’s Halim Perdanakusuma Airport.
+On 28 January 2008, the airport was temporarily closed to all commercial traffic to facilitate the arrival of the body of former Indonesian President Suharto, which was flown from Jakarta's Halim Perdanakusuma Airport.
 He was to be buried in Karanganyar later that day.

-In 2016, Lion Air established Adisumarmo Airport as one of its hubs to strengthen its flight connectivity network.
+In 2016, Lion Air established Adisoemarmo Airport as one of its hubs to strengthen its flight connectivity network.
 The initiative aimed to expand service routes from Central Java—particularly from Solo—to various domestic and international destinations.
 Five domestic routes were introduced, connecting Solo with Banjarmasin, Lombok, Palangkaraya, Makassar, and Pontianak.
 Lion Air also planned to introduce additional services, including new routes to and from Solo as well as increased flight frequencies on existing routes.
 However, many of these routes were later discontinued due to operational and technical challenges.